openmoh/openmohaa/README.md

 On Windows, you can create a shortcut to OpenMoHAA with these command-line arguments.
 The default value of `com_target_game` is 0 for the base game.

-With `com_target_game`, OpenMoHAA will support the network protocol accordingly.
+With `com_target_game`, OpenMoHAA will support the network protocol accordingly

+### Playing with bots

+OpenMoHAA has a basic bot system that emulates real players.
+The maximum number of bots is defined by the `sv_maxbots` variable, and the number of initial bots is defined by the `sv_numbots` variable.
+Bots can also be added or removed using the `addbot` and `removebot` commands.

+This feature is a great way to test the gameplay and mods.

 ## Builds